Anannyap7/AlgoExpert-DSA/two-number-sum.md

 ## Approach-1: Brute Force

 This approach traverses an array of size 'n' n times.
 That is, for each element in the array, we are iterating through the rest of the array in order to find the required target sum.
-Since the result array is of a fixed size (2) and we are not initializing any array of size = size of input array; therefore, space complexity remains O(1).
+Since we are only initializing a result array of fized size 2, therefore space complexity remains O(1).

 ```python
 def twoNumberSum(array, targetSum):